-An electrician is a very tactile job, so you will work with your hands a lot.
+Being an electrician is a very tactile job, so you will work with your hands a lot.

-Are You Willing to Work Physically?
+Are You Willing to Do Manual Labor?

-This is one of the best aspects of the job.
+But this makes it one of the best aspects of the job.

-You can stay active, move around, use your muscles and stay fit.
+You can stay active, move around, use your muscles, and stay fit.